 Do you know the most common causes of 18-wheeler accidents?
 18-wheeler accidents are responsible for thousands of injuries every year.
-With so much commercial traffic moving through Louisiana, our personal injury experts at the Greenwald Law Firm put together this list of the five most common causes of 18-wheeler accidents.
+With so much commercial traffic moving through Louisiana, our Shreveport personal injury lawyers at the Greenwald Law Firm put together this list of the five most common causes of 18-wheeler accidents.
 These causes range from negligence to vehicle malfunction to various driver errors.

 In this post, attorney Joseph Greenwald, Jr. will discuss the various causes of 18-wheeler accidents.
 We will also discuss your options if you sustained an injury in an 18-wheeler accident.